The near North Shore

 © Beth Gauper

-Admission is $9, $6 for children 6-17.
-It's free during the annual state-parks open house in early June and free for children
+Admission is $8.
+It's free during the annual state-parks open house in early June and free for children on Children's Day.

 Wolf Ridge Environmental Learning Center: This beautiful campus in the hills above the North Shore, up Minnesota 1 near the village of Finland, has nearly 2,000 wooded acres that include two lakes, two rivers and 18 miles of trails.

-there’s a parking area.
-It’s five miles up the west side of the red-rock gorge and back down the other
+area.
+It’s five miles up the west side of the red-rock gorge and back

 For more, see Hiking the North Shore.